kaspermunch/PopulationGenomicsCourse/Exercises/Fstatistics/README.md

 # vcfR exercises

 ## Data
 In this exercise we will analyse a vcf-file like the one you created yourselves last week.
-We will only use R so you can do the analyses on your own machine this week.
+We will only use R so you can do the analyses on your own machine.
 However, in order to practice more how to get data from the cluster, you will have to fetch the files we will use from there.
 The paths are the following:

-- vcf file: /home/meritxell/chr2_135_145.vcf.gz
+- vcf file: /home/Data/chr2_135_145.vcf.gz
-- annotation file: /home/meritxell/sample_infos_accessionnb.csv
+- annotation file: /home/Data/sample_infos_accessionnb.csv

 The vcf file contains the variants called for 28 individuals from different regions across the globe.
 It is the same type of file we obtained as an output when running Platypus but with more individuals so we can study population genetics' summary statistics from the variants called.
 The annotation file is needed to provide more information for each of the samples in the vcf file.

 ## Useful links
-In this exercise we will be using two very useful packages: `dplyr` and `ggplot`.
-The learning curve can be quite steep, but once you learn it, it becomes very natural and useful! :)
+During the exercise, we will use two very useful packages: [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) and [ggplot](https://monashbioinformaticsplatform.github.io/r-more/topics/tidyverse.html).
-You can find nice links to go deeper into your learning: [ggplot](https://monashbioinformaticsplatform.github.io/r-more/topics/tidyverse.html) and [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).

 ## vcfR
-In this exercise will use the R package `vcfR` to read vcf-files into R. We can read the vcf-file like this:
+First, to read vcf-files into R, we'll need the R package `vcfR` .
+We can read the vcf-file like this:

 ```r
 install.packages('vcfR')